Alcamo: Etymology

-There are discordances about the etymology of the toponym "Alcamo": one of the hypothesis connects the present name to the Arab word al-qama, which would mean "muddy earth" or "rich soil", another supposition is that it had been derived from the name of the Muslim leader who probably founded the town in 828 AD and whose name was al-Qāmūq (in Arabic: القاموق).
-According to some people this hypothesis was invented by Leo Africanus who had told this story without consulting any document on the subject.
-Besides, according to some scholars, the name Alcamo would derive from caccamu, a dialectal word referring to the plant Citrullus colocynthis.
+There are discordances about the etymology of the toponym "Alcamo".
+According to some scholars, the name Alcamo would derive from caccamu, a dialectal word referring to the plant Citrullus colocynthis.

 Prehistory

 Though there is little information about it, there are evidences that territory of Alcamo was inhabited even in prehistoric times; in one of the most ancient sites, near "contrada" Molinello (a country district), they discovered archaeological findings dating back to the Mesolithic, approximately 9,000–6,000 BC and other very old ones dating back to the Neolithic during the archaeological excavations done by the archaeologist Paolo Orsi (1899) and the marquis Antonio De Gregorio (1917) near the river Fiume Freddo.
 One of the most important finds is an axe from the Neolithic, kept at the Museo archeologico regionale Paolo Orsi of Syracuse.

 Longuro and Longarico

 From the quotations by Lycophron we know that in old times there was an inhabited centre called "Longuro" on Mount Bonifato.
 According to an old story, this settlement was founded by a Greek colony which had escaped from the destruction of the town of Troy.

 During the Roman period the inhabitants of Longuro moved to the foot of the mountain so they could practice agriculture in the surrounding lands.
-The town was called Longaricum; this name appears in the Itinerario di Antonino Pio (=Itinerary of Antoninus Pius, in the 3rd century AD) and would coincide with the Latin name of Longuro.
+The town was called Longaricum; this name appears in the Itinerario di Antonino Pio (= Itinerary of Antoninus Pius, in the 3rd century AD) and would coincide with the Latin name of Longuro.

 According to a supposition the two hillocks appearing on the gonfalon of Alcamo would represent both the towns of Longaricum and Longuro.